opendatateam/udata/docs/extending.md

 This module entrypoint allows to register new asynchronous tasks and schedulable jobs.

+### Generic plugins (`udata.plugins`)

+A module entrypoint for generic plugins.
+They just have to expose a `init_app(app)` function and can perform any manual initialization.

+Use this entrypoint if you want to perform something not handled by previous entrypoints.

 ### Default settings

 Any registered plugin may also expose some default settings in a `settings` module (ie. `my_plugin.settings`).
 They will be automatically discovered and registered.